If you read this article, you’ve probably understood that residential property is not your only option when investing in Singapore.

 Just keep in mind that maintenance costs are higher for commercial property, something you should take into consideration.

-What are the downsides of buying commercial property in Singapore?
+What are the downsides of buying commercial property?

 Understandably, there are some disadvantages of buying commercial property as well.
 Below I’ve listed some of the main drawbacks: